iphigenie/FixGrouped/README.md

 Not sure I caught all of them, esp around rating.

 3. Plugin overriding Product getUrl to return the parent if there is a grouped product parent.
-This is to allow making simple products visible to use third party extensions but not have them go
+This is to allow making simple products visible to use third party extensions but not have them go to their own page but the parent's.

-4. (not done yet) Replicate a simple version of product page add to cart on product listings So products can be added to cart from listings, upsell lists etc.
-I'd done it on M1 but with knockout.js it's probably a bit more complicated on M2 so not tackled yet.
+4. (not done yet) Replicate a simple version of product page add to cart on product listings So products can be added to cart from listings, upsell lists etc. I'd done it on M1 but with knockout.js it's probably a bit more complicated on M2 so not tackled yet.